ChrBad/ChrBad/README.md

 ## 👋 Hey, I'm Chris

 I've been building software for twenty years because I love creating tools to support people in their tasks or simplify those tasks.
-What I enjoy most is not just the coding part—it's the whole journey from "what do people actually need?" through design, architecture, and into working software that makes their lives easier.
+What I enjoy most is not just the coding part — it's the whole journey from "what do people actually need?" through design, architecture, and into working software that makes their lives easier.

-I'm grateful for the fundamentals I learned in technical college—developing in everything from Turbo Pascal to C/C++ and Java.
+I'm grateful for the fundamentals I learned in technical college — developing in everything from Turbo Pascal to C/C++ and Java.
 But I settled on web technologies because that's where the best user experience happens.

 *My motto: When you have do something, why not make it at least a bit fun?*